PVUL/resume/README.md

 ### _`About me`_

-I'm Korean American, grew up in the 80's, and spent most of my life in the east coast- Philly, New York, and Boston.
-Now, I'm based out of LA (the winters turned me!).
+I'm Korean American, grew up in the 80's, and spent most of my life in the east coast- Philly, NYC, and Boston.
+Currently based out of LA (the winters turned me!).

 ### _`Workstyle`_